Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 This orchid is endemic to Ireland, where the extent of its distribution is much disputed.

 The Irish Marsh-orchid favours neutral or slightly alkaline soils and is found on the edges of loughs, in dune slacks and in damp hollows in short-sward grassland.
+They cope well with open sunny positions.

 The Irish Marsh Orchid flowers in May and June.